Lina Coen

 Lina Coen (born Caroline Marie Cohen; September 21, 1878 – April 13, 1952) was a French-American musician of Dutch descent.
-She won acclaim as a pianist and vocal coach and the first woman in the United States to conduct an opera.
+She won acclaim as a pianist and vocal coach and was the first woman in the United States to conduct an opera.

 Life

 Coen was born as Caroline Marie Cohen in Paris on September 21, 1878, to Hippolijte Cohen, diamond merchant, and Mathilde Schoijer.
 Both her parents were nationals of the Netherlands.

 Coen married Dutch cellist Jacques van Lier in Berlin in 1899.
 They had one child, Felicia Anne van Lier, born in 1901.
-The couple divorced in 1907 but stayed in Berlin until the outbreak of World War I. In August 1914 Coen travelled with her ex-husband and her daughter to Eastbourne.
+The couple divorced in 1907 but stayed in Berlin until the outbreak of World War I. In August 1914 Coen travelled with her ex-husband and her daughter to Eastbourne, England.
 Coen continued her voyage alone to settle in New York City in November 1914.
 In 1925, she obtained US citizenship under the name Lina Coen, renouncing her French and Dutch citizenship in the process.

 After her father's death, Coen returned to Paris in 1921 to take her mother to New York.
 Coen took care of her mother until she died at age 93 in New York in 1942.
 Coen then moved to Miami to live with her daughter Felicia “Sousie” Van Lier Browne, residing with her daughter's family that included her daughter's husband Van M. Browne and their children Carolyn Browne Dundes, Roger E. Browne and Peter V. Browne.